nutterb/redcapAPI-Defunct/README.md

 KNOWN ISSUES:

-- Validate import does not check the ranges on numeric values

 - Validate import doesn't know how to handle time (HH:MM and MM:SS) formats

 - I may need to add an additional argument to exportRecords, such as 'forceAsCharacter.'
 In some applications,